The Norman Conquest (1066)

 - She is known as the Iron Lady.

-She has been the queen of the UK since 1952.
-She was crowned in 1953.
-She is the daughter of the King George VI and his wife Queen Elizabeth.
-She has an only sister – Princess Margaret.
-She married the Prince Philip of Greece who was made the Duke of Edinburgh.
-Her duties today are mainly ceremonial and the real power lies in the hands of the prime minister and his Cabinet.
+Queen Elizabeth II has been the queen of the UK since 1952, crowned in 1953.
+She is the daughter of King George VI and Queen Elizabeth, with one sister, Princess Margaret.
+She married Prince Philip of Greece, who became the Duke of Edinburgh.
+Her duties are mainly ceremonial, with real power resting with the Prime Minister and Cabinet.

 Neville Chamberlain

-- Was a British Conservative politician who served as Prime Minister of the United Kingdom from May 1937 to May 1940.
+- Chamberlain was a Conservative politician who served as Prime Minister from May 1937 to May 1940.

-- Chamberlain is best known for his appeasement foreign policy and for his signing of the Munich Agreement in 1938, which mean occupation the German-speaking Sudetenland region of Czechoslovakia by Germany army.
+- He is best known for his appeasement policy and the signing of the Munich Agreement in 1938, allowing Germany to occupy the Sudetenland.

-- He led Britain through the first 8 mounth of WWII.
+- He led Britain through the first eight months of WWII.